 There is no such thing as bad weather, only bad clothing.

-It’s not uncommon for the weather in New Zealand to be variable, and so when hiking, it makes sense to carry all appropriate clothing.
-A layering system is the tried and true method of staying warm, dry and comfortable no matter what the weather.
-This means adding or removing layers depending on the conditions at the time.
+It’s not uncommon for the weather in New Zealand to change quickly.
+So when hiking it makes sense to carry all appropriate clothing.
+We’d advise you to wear multiple layers, that way you have the flexibility to wear as much or as little as you need to stay warm, dry and comfortable no matter what the weather.
 Seasoned New Zealand hikers will tell you to take a waterproof shell/Gore-Tex rain jacket or similar.
-The weather might be perfectly fine and sunny, when you set off, but can change quickly, so it’s a good idea to take several layers of preferably merino wool clothing.
-Merino wool is a highly breathable and eco-friendly natural fiber.
-It is renowned for it’s ability to keep you warm or cool through a wide rage of temperatures, and best of all, it is very odor resistant.
-Good to have when you’ve been hiking for several hours over changing altitudes and weather conditions.
+We’d also recommend some merino wool layers.
+Merino wool is a highly breathable and eco-friendly natural fibre.
+It is renowned for its ability to keep you warm or cool through a wide rage of temperatures, and best of all, it is very odor resistant.
+Good to have when you’ve been hiking for several hours at varying effort levels and in changeable weather conditions.

-It’s not uncommon on “scenic” walks to see see people wearing anything from sandals to hiking boots, but when hiking on a longish hike over a couple to several hours, it’s important to wear adequate footwear.
+It’s not uncommon on “scenic” walks to see see people wearing anything from sandals to hiking boots, but when taking a longer hike, say anything more then an hour or two, it’s important to wear adequate footwear.
 We recommend always wearing closed shoes – no sandals or flip-flops!
-Day hikes are fine for wearing trail-running or “approach” shoes, but for longer trails, it is wise to wear leather or fabric/Gore-Tex hiking boots for comfort and practicalities sakes.
+Day hikes are fine for wearing trail-running or “approach” shoes, but for longer trails, it is wise to wear leather or fabric/Gore-Tex hiking boots for comfort and practicality.

 10 easy steps to help you pack for a multi-day hiking trip:

 First multi day hike?
 Or haven’t done one in a while?
 Things change, like gear and clothing to make your hiking adventures more comfortable.
-You’ll always need good energy food and a decent capacity water bottle.
+You’ll always high energy foods, and a decent capacity water bottle.

 - The gear list – Layout a place for all your stuff, so you can see what needs to go into your bag(s) and what you’ll need to pack, from first to last.